Skip to main content

 South Carolina women's soccer earns dominant win over East Carolina in 1st round of 2024 NCAA Tournament

 A lot can happen over the course of a 90-minute soccer match.
-But in many cases, one play (or string of plays) can give a team the momentum boost it needs to lead it to victory.
+But in many cases, one play (or string of plays) can give a team the momentum boost it needs to earn a victory.

 30 minutes into South Carolina’s first-round NCAA Tournament match against East Carolina, both teams were scoreless.
-But the Gamecocks would soon grab the lead and not let go of it in a 6-0 win over the Pirates Friday night at Stone Stadium.
+But the Gamecocks would soon grab the lead, build on it and not let it go in a 6-0 win over the Pirates Friday night at Stone Stadium.

 [GamecockCentral: $1 for 7 days and 50% off first year]

-The match started in a similar fashion as every one of South Carolina’s 2024 postseason matches before it – with methodical play from both sides, which maintained possession of the ball near midfield.
+The match started with methodical play from both sides, which maintained possession of the ball near midfield – a common thread in South Carolina’s postseason contests this year.

-East Carolina’s players then quickly ran across the field the field and created the team’s most dangerous scoring opportunity of the first half.
-Midfielder Samantha Moxie created space for herself outside the Gamecocks’ 18-yard box and curled a shot that crossed the face of goal but moved just wide of the right post.
+East Carolina’s players quickly ran across the field following English’s save and created the team’s most dangerous scoring opportunity of the first half.
+The counterattack resulted in midfielder Samantha Moxie giving herself enough space outside the Gamecocks’ 18-yard box to curl a shot that crossed the face of goal but moved just wide of the right post.

-That would be the Pirates’ lone shot of the first half.
-South Carolina’s defensive line held firm over the course of the opening 45 minutes, and the team as a whole maintained possession of the ball.
-Because of this, East Carolina generated its offensive attacks against the run of play.
+That would be the Pirates’ lone shot of the first half, as South Carolina’s defensive line held firm over the opening 45 minutes.
+The Gamecocks controlled the tempo of the match, which led to East Carolina generating its offensive attacks against the run of play.

 The Gamecocks continued piling pressure on the Pirates’ defense as the half went along.
 Shots from Brianna Behm, Corinna Zullo and Katie Shea Collins did not find their marks.